swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 thinking about.
 Fortunately, MATLAB comes with a number of high-level tools to do these things efficiently, sparing us the grisly detail.

+If we know what our data looks like (in this case, we have comma-separated values) and we're unsure about what command we want to use, we can search the documentary.
+Type `read csv` into the documentation toolbar.
+MATLAB suggests using `csvread`.
+If we have a closer look at the documentation, MATLAB also tells us, which in- and output arguments this function has.

 To load the data from our CSV file into MATLAB, type following command into the MATLAB shell, and press `Enter`: